 - Oversees the integrity of and approves the <SR>

 More information on the work done during the year by the committee is available in the <SR>

-More information on the achievements of the committee is available in the Human Resources and Remuneration Committee: chairperson's report
+More information on the achievements of the committee is available in the Remuneration and Human Resources Committee chairperson’s report

-- Develops processes to identify, assess and recommend board candidates for appointment as executive and non-executive directors, including the Chairman and CEO, as well as for the company secretary, and at the same time fully considers succession planning and leadership within the group
+- Develops processes to identify, assess and recommend board candidates for appointment as executive and non-executive directors, including the Chairperson and CEO, as well as the company secretary, and at the same time considers succession planning for the board

-- Assesses individual capital projects and investment and divestment opportunities to ensure that they and any financing proposals are in accordance with AngloGold Ashanti’s primary mission to creating sustained shareholder value in the long term
+- Assesses individual capital projects and investment and divestment opportunities to ensure that they are in accordance with AngloGold Ashanti’s primary mission to create sustained shareholder value in the long term

-- Ensure that project and investment evaluation guidelines, which must include appropriate strategic, operational, financial, technical and sustainability guidelines and other procedures for the allocation of capital, are consistently and properly applied
+- Ensures that project and investment evaluation guidelines, including appropriate strategic, operational, financial, technical and sustainability guidelines and other procedures for the allocation of capital, are consistently and properly applied

-The latest approved board charter and committees’ terms of references, containing detailed information regarding their respective responsibilities and mandates, are available under governance at www.anglogoldashanti.com
+The latest approved board charter and committees’ terms of references, containing detailed information regarding their respective responsibilities and mandates, are available at www.anglogoldashanti.com

 Board and committee meeting attendance